-A draft final report is being drafted by the Project consultant.
-Staff expects to receive the report later this month.
+A draft final report is undergoing staff review.
 Once the report is available a presentation will be made to the Transportation Commission.

 MDOT Coordination:

 The city has regular coordination with MDOT on all projects.
 MDOT allows for local installed improvements on their facilities, subject to their review.
 A preliminary staff to staff meeting was conducted including MDOT, WATS and City staff in preparation of MDOT's 2022 N. Main Street Rehabilitation project.
 City staff continues to identify a list of local stakeholders to engage in the project planning process.
 MDOT is looking to initiate their design effort next summer.